zefoy/ngx-color-picker/README.md

 [cpAddColorButtonClass]      // Additional class for customizing the Add Color button ('').

 [cpRemoveColorButtonClass]   // Additional class for customizing the Remove Color button ('').
-[cpMaxPresetColorsLength]    // Use this option to set the max colors allowed into preset panel (6: number).
+[cpMaxPresetColorsLength]    // Use this option to set the max colors allowed in presets (null).

 [cpPresetEmptyMessage]       // Message for empty colors if any provided used ('No colors added').
 [cpPresetEmptyMessageClass]  // Additional class for customizing the empty colors message ('').